eminorhan/baby-vision/README.md

 ## Acknowledgments

 We are very grateful to the volunteers who contributed recordings to the SAYCam dataset.
 We thank Jessica Sullivan for her generous assistance with the dataset.
-We also thank the team behind the Toybox dataset, as well as the developers of Pytorch and torchvision for making this work possible.
+We also thank the team behind the Toybox dataset, as well as the developers of PyTorch and torchvision for making this work possible.
 This project was partly funded by the NSF Award 1922658 NRT-HDR: FUTURE Foundations, Translation, and Responsibility for Data Science.